2.1 Faculty and Academic Staff

 Tenure-track full-time faculty members are those holding tenured or tenure-track appointments and the title of Professor, Associate Professor, and Assistant Professor.
 The title of Instructor may be used for individuals expecting to complete their terminal degree and whose tenure-track appointment is pending.

-Faculty may be named to certain titles of honor including University Professor, Distinguished Professor, and Trustee Professor.
+Faculty may also be named to certain titles of honor including University Professor, Distinguished Professor, and Trustee Professor.

-Non tenure-track full-time faculty
+Non-tenure-track full-time faculty

-• Teaching Professor, Associate Teaching Professor, Assistant Teaching Professor
+Teaching Professor, Associate Teaching Professor, Assistant Teaching Professor

-The title of Assistant Teaching Professor, Associate Teaching Professor, or Teaching Professor is given to full-time, non-tenure track faculty, and it implies appropriate qualifications and appropriate educational degrees.
-Teaching Professors at all ranks are expected to teach in the classroom or laboratory; to meet with students during scheduled office hours; to prepare and grade assignments and examinations; to contribute to the design, syllabi, and organization of departmental course offerings; and to know applications and development of pedagogy in the field.
-Teaching Professors of any rank are not expected to conduct research or engage with practitioners, but such duties may be included among their responsibilities and in their evaluation portfolios, in accordance with the policies of the school or college.
+The title of Teaching Professor, Associate Teaching Professor, or Assistant Teaching Professor is given to full-time, non-tenure-track faculty, and it implies appropriate qualifications and appropriate educational degrees.
+Teaching professors at all ranks are expected to teach in the classroom or laboratory; to meet with students during scheduled office hours; to prepare and grade assignments and examinations; to contribute to the design, syllabi, and organization of departmental course offerings; and to know applications and development of pedagogy in the field.
+Teaching professors of any rank are not expected to conduct research or engage with practitioners, but such duties may be included among their responsibilities and in their evaluation portfolios, in accordance with the policies of the school or college.
 They may carry administrative duties that include activities such as developing independent or team-taught courses, producing teaching methodologies and materials, and training other faculty in instructional methods and design.
 They are expected to participate in routine service to their departments, schools or colleges, and the University.

-Teaching Professors of any rank may not vote or otherwise supervise the hiring, evaluation, and tenure and promotion of tenure-track faculty.
+Teaching professors of any rank may not vote or otherwise supervise the hiring, evaluation, and tenure and promotion of tenure-track faculty.

-The Teaching Professor title of any rank will not be used to fill faculty positions that require a long record of accomplishment in a non-academic profession and are more appropriately designated as a Professor of Practice position.
+The Teaching Professor title of any rank will not be used to fill faculty positions that require a long record of accomplishment in a non-academic profession and that are more appropriately designated as a Professor of Practice position.

 The title of Visiting Teaching Professor of any rank may be granted for a one-year term.